RobertoTjesse/Lowest-Astronomical-Tide/README.md

 # Obtaining a LAT model for a defined study area

-In order to provide calibration geoids for subsea surveying data processing, I have written this small guideline.
-While each country has is own LAT model, this guideline makes use of BLAST to have a European solution.
-This does not mean this is an autorative correct LAT model.
-It is just a generalized LAT model that fits Europe better than other seas.
+In order to provide calibration geoids for subsea surveying data post-processing in European projects that need a common **Zero level** I created this small workflow/guideline.
+Use with care.

 ### Prerequisites

-+ You will need PostgreSQL+PostGIS, a relational database with geometry functions to rapidly access heights, study areas and make small calculations
++ You will need PostgreSQL+PostGIS, a relational database with geometry functions to rapidly access heights, study areas and make basic calculations
 + PgAdmin3 (PgAdmin 4 is still a little bit buggy) in order to manage your own database
-+ QGIS (>2.18)
++ QGIS (>LTR)
 + BLAST more info [here](http://www.blast-project.eu/), find a download link [here](http://blast-project.eu/media.php?file=604)
 + GUT (GOCE User Toolbox) , find it [here](https://earth.esa.int/web/guest/software-tools/gut/about-gut/overview)

-### Installing
+### Downloads and installs

 1. Download and install PostgreSQL with PostGIS , PgAdmin3 and QGIS in case you havent yet
 	1. Follow this link to download PostgreSQL with PostGIS